-6. Operational Risk
+5. Operational Risk

 The Group calculates its operational risk capital requirement using the 'basic indicator approach'.
-At 31 March 2016, the risk weighted assets relating to operational risk were £61.46 million, based on the mean of its net income for the last three years.
+At 31 March 2017, the risk weighted assets relating to operational risk were £68.78 million, based on the mean of its net income for the last three years.
 The Group's approach to the management of operational risk is set out in section 2b) of this document.

-7. Interest Rate Risk in the Banking Book (IRRBB)
+6. Interest Rate Risk in the Banking Book (IRRBB)

 IRRBB covers the risks which arise through holding assets and liabilities with different interest rate characteristics.
 For the Group, this principally arises as a result of offering mortgage and savings products with fixed rates of interest.
-So for example, if the fixed rate mortgages are funded by variable rate savings, and the rates on the latter increase, then the Group's net income is reduced.
+So for example, if the fixed rate mortgages are funded by variable rate savings, and the rates on the latter increase, then the Group's net income would be reduced.

 The Society manages its IRRBB exposures to ensure that they lie within the risk appetite framework approved by the Board.
 Day to day management of IRRBB is conducted in Treasury.
-Exposure positions are reported weekly to the Finance Director, and within a dashboard circulated to the Board and executives, and fortnightly to the operational ALCO meeting.
-An interest rate risk gap analysis report is produced monthly and reviewed by ALCO; the report is also reviewed quarterly by the Board.
+Hedging exposure positions by product maturity are reported within a dashboard circulated to the Board and executives, and fortnightly to the operational ALCO meeting.
+An interest rate risk gap analysis report which measures the exposure of the Society's economic value to IRRBB is produced monthly and reviewed by ALCO; the report is also reviewed quarterly by the Board.
+A net interest income gap analysis to measure changes in earnings over a 2 year horizon to enhance the measurement and control of interest rate risk is also produced monthly and reviewed by ALCO, and quarterly by the Board.